polarityjam/polarityjam/docs/Web-App.rst

 0 indicates no polarization perpendicular to the expected direction.
 We therefore obtain a signed polarity index (PI).

 Angular data describes the orientation of an "axis", as for instance, the long axis of cells or nuclei, rather than a direction.
-These observations of axes orientation are referred to as axial data.
+These observations of axes orientation are referred to as axial data :cite:t:`jammalamadaka2001topics`.
 The axial data are handled by "doubling the angles", meaning transforming each angle :math:`\alpha_i` to :math:`2\alpha_i` which removes the directional ambiguity.
 Assuming a vector from N axial measurements  :math:`\alpha_i, i=1, \dots, N`,  we first obtain the mean :math:`\bar{\alpha}*` and polarity index from the doubled angles :math:`2\alpha_i, i=1, \dots, N` as described above.
 The axial mean